KnpLabs/KnpGaufretteBundle/UPGRADE.md

 ### AmazonS3

-* In 0.2 we pass additional options for AmazonS3 Gaufrette provider AmazonS3 config was changed (old way is DEPRECIATED)
+* In 0.2 we pass additional options for AmazonS3 Gaufrette provider AmazonS3 config was changed (old way is DEPRECATED)

 before: